PLG 105 - Civil Procedure (3 credits)

 PLG 325 - Juvenile and Education Law (3 credits)

-This course will focus on the nuances and jurisdiction of the juvenile court system, the rights of the children in the system, the types of investigations, hearings and procedures that occur in juvenile matters, and the termination of parental rights.
-Other topics include: issues of delinquency, status offenses, abuse, neglect, and dependency.
-Special attention will be paid to the roles of prosecutors, guardians ad litem, attorneys for the minor child, and defense counsel.
+This course will focus on the evolution of legal theory and law as related to juveniles.
+Students will explore the rights of juveniles both in court settings and non-court settings.
+Students will examine the nuances and jurisdiction of the juvenile court system, the rights of the children in the system, the types of investigations, hearings and procedures that occur in juvenile matters.
+Students will focus on issues of delinquency, status offenses, abuse, neglect and dependency paying special attention to the roles of prosecutors, guardian's ad litem, and attorneys for the minor child and defense counsel.
+Students will also learn about education law as it impacts all students.
 Prerequisite(s): ENG 101, ENG 102.

 PLG 399 - Paralegal Practicum (3 credits)

 This is the practicum course for the Paralegal concentration.
-In this course, eligible students report to a host site and work under the supervision of an attorney or his/her designee for a minimum of 240 hours over the semester in exchange for course credit.
-The schedule for performing work at the host site shall be agreed upon between the student and host site at the start of the semester.
+In this course, eligible paralegal degree-seeking students report to a host site and work under the supervision of an attorney or his/her designee (herein after referred to as the Site Supervisor) for a minimum of 240 hours over the course of a semester in exchange for course credit.
+The schedule for performing work at the host site shall be agreed upon between the Student and host site at the start of the semester.
 Prerequisite(s): ENG 101, ENG 102.
 Recommended Prerequisite(s): BUS 120, PLG 105, PLG 110, PLG 210, & PLG 301.

 PLG 499 - Paralegal Capstone (3 credits)